mtjhax/clearinghouse-adapter/README.md

     accessible by approved personnel.
 -   Disable automatic standby, hibernate, and screen savers other than screen power-saving on the PC.
--   Install Ruby 2.0.0, make sure Ruby is in the path (if a new command prompt is opened and `ruby -v` is typed, the response should be something like `ruby 2.0.0p645 ...`
+-   Install Ruby 2.1.x, make sure Ruby is in the path (if a new command prompt is opened and `ruby -v` is typed, the response should be something like `ruby 2.1.7p123 ...`
+-   Install the Ruby DevKit, this is required to compile Ruby Gems that have native extensions.

 ## Files